 You just need a valid email address and a password.

+There are no age limits for signing up.
 Even though the Terms of Service state that you must be at least 13 years old, you are not asked to input a date of birth when signing up.

 #2.
 People can follow each other on Instagram